 For millions of homeowners, it’s an all-too-familiar scene: Your kitchen is so outdated, it could easily pass for a spread in a 1970s IKEA catalog.
-To boot, the counters are scratched, the cupboard doors are hanging by a thread and the appliances are fast becoming antiques.
+The counters are scratched and nicked.
+The cupboard doors are hanging by a thread and the appliances are fast becoming antiques.

-It’s time for a change – and a new kitchen can be a great way to give your home a serious spring spruce-up, and make it healthier, too.
+It’s time for a change – and a kitchen renovation is a great way to give your home a serious spruce-up, and make it healthier, too.

 But if you or someone in your family has allergies and asthma, there are important steps you need to take.